While decluttering your home, have you recently discovered a stash of VHS tapes collecting dust in your attic or in your garage?

 Old Horror Movies

 Interestingly, B-movies that were released straight to VHS are now more in-demand than ever.

-Collectors of cult-classic films and low-budget releases take pride in collecting copies of such films because in most cases, their copies are just one in a handful available in the entire world.
+Collectors of classic horror films and low-budget releases take pride in collecting copies of such films because in most cases, their copies are just one of a handful available in the entire world.

-If you see horror VHS movies with labels from Sun, Thriller Video, Wizard Video, or Slaughterhouse Entertainment (among others), there’s a huge change there is a demand for these rare horror movies.
+If you see horror VHS movies with labels from Sun, Thriller Video, Wizard Video, or Slaughterhouse Entertainment (among others), there’s a huge chance that there is a demand for these rare horror movies.

-This VHS tape was released, but soon recalled when Hulk Hogan sued WCW for breach of contract.
-If you own a copy of this tape, you’d be lucky to sell it for $100 (or more if you’re transacting with a wrestling fan).
+This VHS tape was released but soon recalled when Hulk Hogan sued WCW for breach of contract.
+If you own a copy of this tape, you can sell it for $100, or more if you’re transacting with a wrestling fan.

 In the 80s, many concerts and music TV specials are recorded on VHS tape.

 If you have these kinds of VHS tapes, whether they’re from icons like The Beatles and Michael Jackson, or lesser-known artists like Fine Young Cannibals, The Boomtown Rats, or A-ha, you should still try your luck at selling these VHS tapes for cash.

 A good example of this is Beatles’ 1970 Let it Be documentary, which sells for anywhere between $250 and $500.